 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

-Bulman, Gail Ann, "Extra-textual, intra-textual, and neo-baroque constructions of violent space in three women writers from the southern cone" (1996).
+Bulman, Gail A., "Extra-textual, intra-textual, and neo-baroque constructions of violent space in three women writers from the southern cone" (1996).
 Languages, Literatures, and Linguistics - Dissertations.
-Paper 13.
+13.